cavo789/blog/blog/XXX/git-precommit/index.md

 `pre-commit` can be manually fired but you should have some files in your git local stage.
 In this article, we've created a few files, please run `git add .` just to put them in the git local stage.

-Now, to manually start all controls defined in the yaml file simple run `pre-commit run --all-files`.
-The first time, it'll be slower since a few things have to be download / configured.
+Now, to manually start all controls defined in the yaml file simply run `pre-commit run --all-files`.
+The first time, it'll be slower since a few things have to be downloaded / configured.

 You'll see something like this on your console: